oroinc/documentation/user/back-office/system/integrations/zendesk-integration.rst

 .. hint:: While Zendesk integration capabilities are pre-implemented, OroCRM and OroCommerce can be integrated with different third-party systems.

-.. hint:: The feature requires extension, so visit Oro Marketplace to download the |Zendesk extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 Generate API token in Zendesk
 -----------------------------